Hellboy1008/Hellboy1008.github.io/Creating Personal Github Site.md

   font-size:24px;
 }
 ```
 16. Congratulations you've successfully set up your own personal website!
+Open up a new tab and go to *<span><font color = "orange">username.github.io</font></span>* to check out your website
-Edit the HTML, JavaScript, and CSS files to customize your website.
+17. Edit the HTML, JavaScript, and CSS files to customize your website